gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-10-24-macro-extension-for-nova-editor.md

 ## Configuration

 Recording selections adds extra weight and slowness to a macro, so whilst the extension defaults to recording text selection changes I added the option to switch it off.
-Plus, if you're only ever concerned with the smallest macros you can enable automatic compression of every macro which happens as the macro is saved after recording.
+If you're only interested in the smallest size macros you can enable automatic compression of every macro which happens as the macro is saved.

-Playback is very quick but in some situations such as playing back for a screen recording you might want the text to appear more slowly, so I added a playback speed option.
+Playback is very quick but in some situations, such as playing back for a screen recording, you might want the text to appear more slowly, so I added a playback speed option.

-Note: if you want to see the smoothest character-by-character playback, you should make sure both compression and record selection changes are switched off.
+Note: if you want to see the smoothest character-by-character playback, you should make sure compression and record selection changes are both switched off.

 ----